MyHush/HushDroid/README.md

 Again, we prefer if you buy a Pixel yourself and do it all yourself, so you don't have to trust us with your hardware!
 We know that is not an option for many people, so selling pre-installed HushDroids fills that gap.

+### Does this replace my everyday phone?

+No. This phone is a new, more private, isolated and compartmentalized device.
+You should avoid putting a SIM in it to increase your location privacy and you shoud avoid installing various common apps that track you.
+So consider the HushDroid a new addition to your privacy toolbox, not a replacement for the insecure phone you must have to interact with the rest of society.

 ## How to Install Your own HushDroid